-- 1.1 The Nigerian Communications Commission (hereinafter referred to as the "Commission") has established this procedure pursuant to the provisions of sections 4(p) and 75(2) of the Nigerian Communications Commission Act 2003. - 1.2 The object of arbitration is to obtain the fair resolution of disputes by an impartial arbitration without unnecessary delay and expense.
-The parties and the arbitrator undertake to do all things necessary in the achievement of this objective. - 1.3 The procedure is designed to provide a forum for inexpensive, fair, impartial and effective arbitration as a means of resolving consumer-related disputes in the telecommunications sector. - 1.4 The guideline does not apply to claims in which the amount in dispute or compensation claimed exceeds \$1,000,000 (One million Naira) or that which involves complicated issues of law or where there is likely to be examination of witnesses. - 1.5 As the procedure is designed for cost effective and inexpensive arbitration the rules provide for a "documents only" determination with provision for the submission of any other required additional evidence.
+Sections 4(p) and 75(2) of the Nigerian Communications Commission-Act 2003 (Act).

+- 1.2 The object of arbitration is to obtain the fair resolution of disputes by through an impartial arbitration without unnecessary delay and expense.
+The parties and the arbitrator undertake to do all things necessary in the achievement of this objective. - 1.3 The procedure is designed to provide a forum for inexpensive, fair, impartial and effective arbitration as a means of resolving consumer-related disputes in the teleCeommunications Sector. - 1.4 The Gguidelines does not apply to claims in which the amount in dispute or compensation claimed exceeds N10,000,000, 000,000 (One-Ten million Naira) or that which involves complicated issues of law or where there is likely to be examination of witnesses. - 1.5 As the procedure is designed for cost effective and inexpensive arbitration, the rules provide for a "documents only" determination with provision for the submission of any other required additional evidence.
 Any documentation submitted by either party to the Arbitrator shall remain confidential. - 1.6 The Commission administers arbitrations under the procedure independently.
 Arbitrators are selected by appointment from the Commission's panel of experienced arbitrators. - 1.7 An application for arbitration under these Rules does not relieve either party of any obligation to pay any amounts, which are due to the other party and are not in dispute. - 1.8 Registration fees are payable by the Claimant when an application for arbitration is submitted.
 These fees are charged on the scales set out in the application form and are refundable only in accordance with Rule 7.1.